yater/nek0.eu/site/posts/2019-08-15-Getting-better.md

 Hi folks, long time no see.

-Since the middle of June tings gradually change for me.
+Since the middle of June things gradually change for me.
 I am in psychiatry again, but the outlook is pretty good.
-I'm geting new medication, which replaces the cocktail I formerly got.
+I'm getting new medication, which replaces the cocktail I formerly got.
 This means less side effects and this new meds seem to be really working.
 I feel more energetic than I felt for a long time, probably years.

 I am looking forward to leaving the clinic, yet I still feel anxious about how life will go on.
 I deeply hope the positive effects prevail and I can continue